CrystalTechSAS/jcrystal_documentation/frontend/angular/setup.md

 }
 ```

-How do you know which services you can access and what are their names?
+How do you know which services you can access, what are their names, inputs and outpus?
 There are a couple of ways:

 - Check the backend or talk with your backend developer.

     The structure and names of the web services on the backend and the frontend are the same.

-    This means that if on the backend there's web service named `getUser` on the class `ManagerUser.java` and this service is annotated to be used by your client, then on your generated code you must have a class named `ManagerUser.ts` with a static method named `getUser`.
+    This means that if on the backend there's web service named `getUser` on the class `ManagerUser.java` and this service is annotated to be used by your client, then on your generated code, you must have a class named `ManagerUser.ts` with a static method named `getUser`.

     Learn more about coding web services on the backend and annotating them to use clients [here](../../server/clients/general.md).